rstudio/rstudio-docker-products/README.md

 ```
 just RSW_LICENSE="<license key>" run workbench
 ```

+*Note:* Posit recommends using license file activation rather than license key activation for production use.
+See individual product README files for license file usage examples.

 You can also run validation tests on the image using [Goss](https://github.com/goss-org/goss).
 To run the tests, use the `test` target.
 For example, to test Connect you can run: